George II Antique Silver Candelabra Suite

 Rococo, fashionable from about 1730 to 1770, was used primarily in furniture, silver and ceramics.
 The style takes its name from the French rocaille (pronounced ‘rock-eye’), which means the rock or broken shell motifs which often formed part of the design.
 Rococo design was developed by craftspeople and designers rather than architects which helps to explain the importance of hand-worked decoration.
 The natural flowing design is often not symmetrical – one half of the design does not match the other half.
 Curved forms, often resembling the letters S and C, are common.

-All in very good condition.
+This rare mid 18th century candelabra suite is all in very good condition.
 Excellent colour.

 Maker: John Café